Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.maximum-likelihood-estimation, #machine-learning.model-complexity, #machine-learning.overfitting

-## Explain the relationship between maximum likelihood estimation and error minimization in linear regression.
+## Explain the relationship between maximum likelihood estimation and error minimization in linear regression

 From a probabilistic perspective, the linear regression problem can be seen as an application of maximum likelihood estimation where the target variable $t$, given an input $x$, follows a Gaussian distribution with a mean given by the regression function and a specified variance.
 The MLE approach essentially minimizes the error between the predicted values and the actual values in the training data, where the 'error' is quantified as the negative log-likelihood of the Gaussian model.
 This understanding bridges the classical approach of error minimization in regression with probabilistic modeling, highlighting an underlying unity in statistical estimation techniques.